Kwpolska/styleguide/README.md

    The same rules apply to arguments or return values.
 (Example: a `get_current_foo` method does not need documentation, since it would say `Get current Foo`, which is unhelpful.)
+5. (E) Limit the use of special commenting structures.
+Instead of starting every function with 10 lines of argument/return/exception details (half of which are empty), only document the important things, and only if they actually occur.

 IV.
 Syntax rules and technical stuff
 ====================================